 In this blog, we are going to discuss what effect will hybrid working have on IT, the pros of a hybrid workplace and the benefits of having an IT support system in place.

 Hybrid Working; What Is It And What Are The Pros And Cons?

 With 77% of UK employees favouring hybrid working, it’s definitely the way forward.
 But what is it?

-Hybrid working means that employees work both in-office and remotely.
-Remote work could be done from the comfort of your home, on the go during your daily commute, or even travelling abroad.
+Hybrid working means that employees work both in-office and remotely, so remote work could be done from the comfort of your home, on the go during your daily commute, or even traveling abroad.

-Hybrid working schedules often vary depending on the industry and individuals involved.
-The schedules of hybrid working are generally based over a week or two week period here are some of the pros and cons.
+Hybrid working schedules often vary depending on the industry and individuals involved, and the schedules of hybrid working are generally based over a week or two week period here are some of the pros and cons.

 - Increased productivity

 - A reduction in costs